The capacity of a finite field matrix channel: Introduction

+What is the capacity of the AMMC?
+As is traditional for channels using matrices over a finite field $\mathbb{F}_q$, we take logarithms to the base $q$ when measuring capacity.
+(So to compute the capacity in bits, the more usual measure, we must multiply by $\log_2 q$.)
 Silva et al.\ gave good upper and lower bounds for the capacity of the AMMC when $2n\leq m$.
 In particular, when $n$, $m$ and $t$ are fixed with $2n\leq m$, and when $q\rightarrow \infty$, their paper establishes~\cite[Corollary~10]{SilvaKoetter} that the capacity tends to $(m-n)(n-t)$ when logarithms are taken to the base $q$.
 Moreover, Silva et al.\ also provide the leading term for the capacity (of the same form) when $q$ is fixed and $m$, $n$ and $t$ grow linearly.
 Our paper aims to generalise these results, by dropping the restriction that $2n\leq m$.
 We will show (in both asymptotic regimes considered in~\cite{SilvaKoetter}) that the formula for the capacity involves two cases, depending on whether $2n\leq m+t$ or not.
 Indeed, we show that the capacity is approximately $(m-n)(n-t)$ when $2n\leq m+t$ (generalising the situation considered by Silva et al.) and the capacity is approximately $(m-t)^2/4$ when $2n> m+t$.
 See Theorems~\ref{thm:AMMC_capacity} and~\ref{thm:fixed_q_AMMC} below for precise statements.
 (Note that when $m+t\geq 2n$ we must have $m\geq 2n-t=n+(n-t)\geq n$, so the formula for the capacity is never negative!)
 We mention that the error term in Theorem~\ref{thm:fixed_q_AMMC} is a significant improvement on the corresponding statement in~\cite{SilvaKoetter}.
 These results confirm a conjectured formula for the channel capacity due to Blackburn and Claridge~\cite[Section~VIII]{BlackburnClaridge}.

 Our proofs of Theorems~\ref{thm:AMMC_capacity} and~\ref{thm:fixed_q_AMMC} reduce the computation of the AMMC capacity to finding the capacity of a channel we call the $k$-AMMC, namely the AMMC with the extra restriction that input matrices are restricted to have rank $k$.
 We think that the $k$-AMMC is a natural channel model, of independent interest.
 We show in Lemma~\ref{lem:symmetric} that a capacity achieving input distribution of the $k$-AMMC can be taken to be uniform, and use this and the fact that the capacity of the AMMC can be achieved when the input distribution is UGR to establish the capacity of the AMMC.